jzohrab/lute-manual/src/install/mecab.md

 When installing MeCab, choose the **UTF-8** charset (I'm not sure if another charset will work).

-After installation, add the MeCab bin path -- usually it's `C:\Program Files\MeCab\bin` -- to the `PATH` environment variable.
+After installation, add the MeCab bin path to the `PATH` environment variable.
 If you don't know how to edit the Environment Variables, see this video: [How to Set Environment Variables in Windows 11](https://www.youtube.com/watch?v=ow2jROvxyH4).
+Usually the MeCab bin path as `C:\Program Files\MeCab\bin`, but it might be `C:\Program Files (x86)\MeCab\bin` ... **make sure you use the right one!!**

+## Verifing

+To check that your installation and `PATH` are correct, open up a new command window, and type `mecab` at the prompt.

+* If anything is wrong, you'll get an error like `The term 'mecab' is not recognized` or similar.
+Fix your PATH and try again.
+* If you type "mecab" and hit return and nothing happens, then your mecab is actually installed correctly, as mecab is waiting to parse your input.
+Hit return, and you should get an "EOS" message -- that's mecab responding with "end of sentence".
+Hit Control-C to quit mecab.

+### Continuing on

+After installing MeCab, you *may* need to shut down Lute if it's running, open a new Terminal (command window), and restart Lute, for the PATH changes to take effect.

 ## Linux